444yan/Fine-Tuning-LLaMA-for-SQL-Generation/README.md

 // Fine-Tuning LLaMA for SQL Generation

-This notebook fine-tunes a **LLaMA-based Transformer** to produce **SQL-style text** from natural-language instructions.
-The goal was to explore domain adaptation.

-Trained entirely in **Google Colab** using the Hugging Face ecosystem.

----
+This project fine-tunes a LLaMA-based Transformer to translate natural-language instructions into SQL-style text, demonstrating how large language models can be adapted for structured query tasks.
+It highlights the power of fine-tuning to turn a general-purpose model into a domain specialist, enabling users to generate SQL commands from plain English without prior knowledge of SQL.
+Developed and trained entirely in Google Colab using Hugging Face and PEFT, the project focuses on efficient training techniques such as LoRA, designed for environments with limited computational resources.

 // The Objective

-To adapt a pre-trained LLaMA model to recognise SQL-specific syntax and structure when given plain-English prompts.
+To adapt a pre-trained LLaMA model to recognise and output SQL-specific syntax and structure when given plain-English prompts.

 >  “Show all transactions after June 2022.”
->  → outputs text resembling a SQL query structure (`SELECT ...
-FROM ...
-WHERE ...`)
+>  → outputs SELECT * FROM transactions WHERE date > '2022-06-01';

 ---